 BC Housing Authority – Life-cycle Cost Assessment: The British Columbia Housing Authority realized the importance of investment in energy efficiency early on.
 In developing new housing, it accounts for a certain level of funding for energy-efficiency improvements that will pay back over time.
 It uses net present value and life-cycle costs (instead of simple payback or return on investment) to determine a design feature’s economic efficiency.
 While BCHA leaders still constantly fight the battle of “building more versus building better,” they know the money saved through these investments will allow the group to better serve the needs of residents in the future.

-Once we capture the cash that is slowly leaking from the walls and windows of our public housing, we can reinvest that money in the innovative ideas and people that will drive us toward a more sustainable and equitable society.
+In conclusion, once we capture the cash that is slowly leaking from the walls and windows of our public housing.
+Then we can reinvest that money.
+Finally in the innovative ideas and people.
+More noteworthy, that will drive us toward a more sustainable and equitable society.

 Source: Leaking Energy Money Affordable Housing http://blog.rmi.org/blog_Leaking_Energy_Money_Affordable_Housing